Why Stability Comes Before Growth (Especially After Burnout)

 • systems that barely hold together

-This constant pressure creates noise.
+This creates background noise.

 And when life becomes noisy, clarity disappears.

-That’s why calm thinking becomes possible only when enough stability exists.
+Calm thinking becomes possible only when enough stability exists.

 Growth Without Stability Often Leads to Hustle